nazq/clickhouse-datafusion/README.md

 ## Federation Support

-When the `federation` feature is enabled (default), clickhouse-datafusion can join `ClickHouse` tables with other `DataFusion` sources:
+When the `federation` feature is enabled, clickhouse-datafusion can join `ClickHouse` tables with other `DataFusion` sources:

 > **Note**: The current release uses `datafusion-federation` v0.4.7 from crates.io for publishing compatibility.
 This version has a known issue with `UNNEST` operations due to an upstream DataFusion bug in expression handling.
 If you need `UNNEST` support in federated queries, please track [PR #135](https://github.com/datafusion-contrib/datafusion-federation/pull/135) for the fix.